FUNDING AWARDED TO THIRTY MORE DIVERSE SMALL BUSINESSES IN COMMUNITIES AFFECTED BY COVID-19

 Pho Hoa is an Asian family-owned restaurant serving Vietnamese food in Dorchester since 1992.
 They serve a wide array of traditional dishes, including lemongrass chicken skewers, vermicelli bowls, and pho.
 The PPE funding will be used to buy plexiglass, reusable fabric masks staff, hand sanitizer stations for incoming guests, and to create a QR code menu so that customers can view and order from their phones.
 Check out their website and Facebook page.

 Quezada Family Day Care is a Latinx-owned certified day care offering services for children in Dorchester.
 The PPE funding will be used to buy masks, hand sanitizer, and cleaning supplies to protect staff and children.
-Check out their work here
+Check out their work here.

 Rei Da Picanha is a Latinx-owned restaurant serving traditional Brazilian dishes for nearly a decade in Somerville.
 They offer a wide variety of fresh and healthy options, including a range of seafood, pork, and beef platters.
 The PPE funding will be used to buy cleaning products.
-Check out their website
+Check out their website.

 Ripple Cafe is a Black-owned pop-up coffee shop in Dorchester serving a wide array of fruit smoothies and coffee.
 The cafe is a “one stop shop for meeting great people and having a great experience with people you care about.”
 The PPE funding will be used to buy table barriers, masks, gloves, and sanitizer.
-Check out their website and Facebook page.
+Check out their Facebook page.

 Soc Trang Vietnamese Restaurant is an Asian woman-owned restaurant in Springfield serving authentic Vietnamese cuisine.
 Numerous online reviewers rave about their pho because of the delicious broth, flavors, and ingredients.
 The restaurant also offers many noodle and rice dishes.
 The PPE funding will be used to buy gloves, masks, and hand sanitizer.
 Check out their website and Facebook page.